-- ♦ All pupils who have individual health-care plans drawn up by school and the hospital must be adhered to. - Staff are alerted to pupils with severe conditions with pupils' photographs, together with an outline of medical protocols on the medical noticeboard in the staffroom for reference. - ♦ As with other medicine, a record should be kept each time emergency medical treatment is given.
-Parents would be informed immediately. - ♦ Whole school medical awareness training is carried out every year for epi-pen, epilepsy, asthma etc. New staff members are informed as part of their induction.
+- ♦ All pupils who have individual health-care plans drawn up by school and the hospital must be adhered to. - Staff are alerted to pupils with severe conditions with pupils' photographs, together with an outline of medical protocols on the medical noticeboard in the staffroom for reference. - ◆ As with other medicine, a record should be kept each time emergency medical treatment is given.
+Parents would be informed immediately. - ♦ Whole school medical awareness training is carried out every year for epi-pen, epilepsy, asthma etc.